Yoctol/bottender/docs/channel-telegram-routing.md

 All available routes in `telegram` that recognize different kind of events:

-- `telegram` - triggers the action when receiving any Telegram events.
+- `telegram.any` - triggers the action when receiving any Telegram events.
 - `telegram.message` - triggers the action when receiving Telegram `message` events.
 - `telegram.editedMessage` - triggers the action when receiving Telegram `editedMessage` events.
 - `telegram.channelPost` - triggers the action when receiving Telegram `channelPost` events.